typelevel/Laika/docs/01-about-laika/01-features.md

 Extensibility
 -------------

-* Extend the syntax of text markup languages, either by [Implementing a Directive] or by [Writing a Parser Extension].
+* Extend the syntax of text markup languages, either by [Implementing Directives] or by [Writing Parser Extensions].

 * Support additional languages for Laika's built-in highlighter by [Adding Syntax Highlighters].